 Following the assessment, a written report will be produced with assessment findings, recommendations and advice.

-Online ergonomic assessments can be arranged by contacting the clinic on 01367 244699.
+Ergonomic assessments are either online or face-to-face, and can be arranged by contacting the clinic on 01367 244699.